isambard-sc/apply.isambard.ac.uk/docs/bristol/index.md

 ### Open a research project account on Isambard-AI, Isambard 3 or BlueCrystal 5

-**ELIGIBILITY CRITERIA**
+**Eligibility criteria**

-**Isambard-AI and Isambard 3:** Most University of Bristol staff are eligible to act as Project Lead (PL) for an Isambard-AI or Isambard 3 research project.
+Isambard-AI and Isambard 3: Most University of Bristol staff are eligible to act as Project Lead (PL) for an Isambard-AI or Isambard 3 research project.
 Eligibility is assessed as part of the application review process.

 - Research fellows employed by the University are eligible to be PL.
 Non-employed fellows cannot act as PL.